anonaddy/addy.io/source/_posts/add-recipients-to-aliases-at-creation-and-new-uuid-aliases.md

 ---
 extends: _layouts.post
+ogtype: article
 section: content
 title: Add recipients to aliases at creation and new UUID aliases
 date: 2019-08-01
 description: Some more updates for AnonAddy, you can now add recipients to aliases on the fly as they are created.
+You can also create UUID aliases to prevent others linking the ownership of aliases together.
 categories: [updates]
 ---